 - Heat a frying pan or hot plate over medium heat.

-Add cabbage, onion, carrot, and sweet potato and stir fry together.
-Stir fry while mixing to prevent burning. - Add the remaining sauce and mix well.
+At this point, stir-fry while mixing to prevent burning. - Add the remaining sauce and mix well.

 Add tteokbokki halfway through cooking. - Once the ingredients are thoroughly cooked, it's ready to serve.